qualisign/optipulse.github.io/whitepaper.md

     -   1. git
     -   2. a running Ethereum client
     -   3. CJDNS, for ad-hoc routing
-    -   4. Clojure, for interfacing with device OS (using Trickle <https://github.com/mariusae/trickle>)
+    -   4. Clojure, for interfacing with device OS (using Trickle <https://github.com/mariusae/trickle> or similar command line tools)
     -   5. a modern web browser

+2. Simplification, for Non-Nerds:

+    The Mesh Market Foundation plans to sell minimalist computers in the future shipping with pre-installed Mesh Market plus its dependencies.
+These will be available in packaged bundles for specific use-cases (e.g. a solar starter kit, ISP starter kit, etc.)

-2. Instructions:
+3. Instructions:

     -   1. clone the Mesh Market repo: